Vinnie Pasquantino Player Props: Royals vs. Rockies

 Vinnie Pasquantino At The Plate

-- In 32.7% of his games this season, Pasquantino has had at least one RBI.
-He's picked up more than one in 12.7% and driven in three or more of his team's runs in one contest.
+- Pasquantino has an RBI in 18 of 56 games this season, with multiple RBI in seven of them.
+He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.